philipturner/swift-colab/Documentation/PercentDirectives.md

 %install SPEC PRODUCT [PRODUCT ...]
 ```

+- The command that downloads Swift packages.
-- Swift 4.2-style package initializer for ergonomics and backward compatibility
+- Swift 4.2-style package initializer for ergonomics and backward compatibility.
 - Has `$cwd` substitution (describe).
 - How to prevent a package from recompiling (same toolchain, same SwiftPM flags)
 - This is also the command that loads a package into LLDB, so must run before calling `import XXX`